JBurrellIRL/ProjectFive/TESTING.md

 ## Browser testing

 The site was continually tested in Google Chrome, Brave and Mozilla Firefox during development, to ensure functionality across browsers.
-No issues were detected.

 ## Manual Testing